dkayyari/FA25-IN-INFO-B573_r/README.md

  ## output summary

 -Successfully read and cleaned the DNA sequence from chr1_GL383518v1_alt.fa.

 -Displayed the 10th and 758th bases from the original sequence.

--Generated the reverse complement of the DNA sequence using Watson–Crick–Franklin base pairing (A↔T, C↔G).
+-Generated the reverse complement of the DNA sequence using Watson–Crick–Franklin base pairing (A-T, C-G).

 -Displayed the 79th base and the 500th–800th bases of the reverse complement.

 -Created a list (dictionary) showing the number of A, C, G, and T bases in each kilobase (1000 bases) of the sequence.

 -Displayed the first five kilobase entries to verify correct list structure.

 -Converted the nested list into a data frame containing columns for A, C, G, T, and the calculated Sum per kilobase.

 -Verified that each kilobase’s total equals the expected 1000 bases, with exceptions explained (partial final segment or removed invalid bases).

 -Provided an interpretation section explaining observed discrepancies in total counts and confirming the overall data integrity.

 -Output displays are clearly labeled for each section (1a–4e) to match assignment requirements.

 -Program concludes with a message indicating successful execution.

 ### Notes

 -The script uses Base R only and includes clear function-based modular design.

 -Performs case-insensitive cleaning and counting for accurate base analysis.

 -Includes robust error handling for missing or invalid FASTA files.

 -Explains any discrepancies in kilobase sums directly in the console output.

 -Ideal for learning loops, lists, and conditionals in Base R bioinformatics tasks.